chrisvilla1301/Active-Directory-Lab/README.md

 <br/><img src="https://i.imgur.com/QIMbguR.png"/>

-Right click on your account and hit "Properties"
+Right click on your account and hit "Properties".
+This is where you would configure user accounts, permissions, and add or remove users to groups, etc.

 <br/><img src="https://i.imgur.com/a4IC7sU.png"/>